-The public may photograph, film and / or audio record the City Council proceedings provided that the recording device operator remains in the public areas of the Council Chambers, keeps aisles clear (for fire safety) and does not interrupt other members of the public in attendance or impede staff or Council Members from conducting the meeting.
+The public may photograph, film and / or audio record proceedings provided that the recording device operator remains in the public areas of the Council Chamber, keeps aisles clear (for fire safety) and does not interrupt other members of the public in attendance or impede staff or Council Members from conducting the meeting.

-- MEETING BROADCASTS.
-The City records the video broadcast of all meetings, including the public portion of the Closed Session meeting, of the City Council held in the Council Chamber. - 6.
-CITY COUNCIL CHAMBERS CAPACITY / OVERFLOW SEATING.
-The maximum capacity of the Council Chamber is 140 persons.
-The public may not stand in the aisles of the Chambers except as otherwise provided by this resolution.
-Staff may make arrangements for overflow seating in anticipation of audience attendance beyond the anticipated capacity of the Council Chambers. - 7.
+- 5. MEETING BROADCASTS.
+The City records the video broadcast of all City Council meetings, including the public portion of the Closed Session meeting, held in the Council Chamber. - 6.
+COUNCIL CHAMBER CAPACITY / OVERFLOW SEATING.
+The Council Chamber has a maximum capacity of 140 persons.
+The public may not stand in the aisles of the Chamber except as otherwise provided by this resolution.
+Staff may make arrangements for overflow seating in anticipation of audience attendance beyond the maximum Council Chamber capacity. - 7.
 REGULAR MEETINGS.
-The City Council shall hold regular meetings within city limits only at the time and place indicated by City Council resolution.
-Once convened, the City Council may adjourn such meeting to another location within the City if unusually large crowds or other circumstances warrant. - A. Open Meetings.
+City Council shall hold regular meetings within city limits only at the time and place indicated by City Council resolution.
+Once convened, City Council may adjourn such meeting to another location within the City if unusually large crowds or other circumstances warrant. - A. Open Meetings.
 All members of the public may attend all City Council meetings except for Closed Sessions. - B. Closed Sessions.
 In accordance with the California Government Code, City Council may recess to Closed Session to consider any matter not prohibited by the Ralph M. Brown Act and amendments thereto.
 City Council may discuss such matters as litigation, employees / employment, property acquisition and labor negotiations during Closed Session. - 8.
 SPECIAL MEETINGS.
 Per the California Brown Act, the Mayor or a majority of the legislative body may call and give notice of special meeting with at least 24 hours' notice. - 9.
 QUORUM.
 A majority of the City Council constitutes a quorum for transaction of business.
 All resolutions, ordinances and orders for payment of money require a majority vote of the entire City Council for passage (i.e. at least three affirmative votes) (Government Code Section 36936).
 City Council may pass minute orders by a 2 1 majority vote if only three members attend the meeting.
 State law may require a supermajority (4/5 of the City Council) vote for an item to pass in specific situations.

-Resolution No. 2021-02 Page 3
+Resolution No. 2022-XX Page 3

 10. AGENDA.
 The City Clerk shall prepare an agenda for each City Council meeting.
-The City Manager, Mayor or any two members of the City Council may place items on the agenda.
+The City Manager, Mayor or any two City Council members may place items on the agenda.
 Due to production timelines and posting requirements, the City Clerk will not include titles received outside of a City Council meeting after Noon on the Wednesday prior to the meeting on the agenda.